-The learning and teaching strategy is designed to: make students aware of the fundamental difficulties hindering social mobility and long-run growth; assess the impact of poverty alleviation policies in the light of modern theories of development; be ready to further improve their knowledge in development economics upon further studies later on.
+The learning and teaching strategy is designed to: make students aware of the fundamental difficulties hindering social mobility and long-run growth; assess the impact of poverty alleviation policies in the light of modern theories of development.

 The learning and teaching methods include:

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.